Aghostraa/prompt_guesser/FLOW_INTEGRATION.md

 # Flow EVM Integration Guide

-This guide covers the integration of Flow EVM networks into the Prompt Guesser dApp, including setup, deployment, and troubleshooting.
+This guide covers the integration of Flow EVM networks into the Prompt Genius dApp, including setup, deployment, and troubleshooting.

 ## Overview